The Salmon Cannon Is Taking Everyone for a Joy Ride in a Very Efficient Fish Tube

 The pressurized “fish tube” as it called is the environmentally-friendly brainchild of a company appropriately called Whooshh Innovations.
 Dams can block migration for salmon who need to get where they’re going, but this contraption transports live salmon through the tube and over dams in order to significantly cut down their travel time.

-Witness the Whoosh innovations salmon cannon below.
+Witness the Whoosh salmon cannon below.

 The company’s site explained the genesis of the salmon cannon thusly: